Click a topic, or press the enter key on a topic, to reveal its answer.

 If only your son stays as the only tenant and signs up for a new term, it is considered a renewal lease.
 However, if s/he asks the landlord to add another name to the lease the landlord can charge the vacancy allowance and it becomes a vacancy lease.
 In this situation, the landlord could raise the rent for the apartment by the vacancy allowance.

 Your son can renew the lease and take on one "roommate" (someone who is not on the lease) without an additional charge.
 State law allows your son to have one roommate and s/he need not ask the landlord's permission.
 The roommate is not a subtenant, just a roommate.
-More information on roommates can be found in an HCR FAQ.
+More information on roommates can be found in an HCR Frequently Asked Questions.

 Whoever the current primary tenant is could also apply to the landlord for a lease assignment assigning the lease to you.
 A lease assignment conveys to another person all the tenant's rights to occupy the apartment, whereas a sublet is based upon a temporary absence by the prime tenant who intends to return to the apartment at the end of the sublease.
 This is unlikely to result in your avoiding the full vacancy increase because a landlord may take a vacancy allowance when a lease is assigned.